ewels/Labrador/documentation/labrador_manual.md

     docker ps
     ```

 9. If you need to create a new MySQl database, then do so with the command below.
-Note: do not do this if you wish to use an existing Labrador database, as this will overwrite your data.
+Note: do NOT do this if you wish to use an existing Labrador database, as this will overwrite your data.

     ```bash
     mysql -u root -p < labrador_database.sql